 Obviously, accessing an item can be done many ways and the item will then be added at the beginning of the Recent Items list no matter how it is accessed.

-Also note that accessing an item from the Recent Items list will take into account the privileges you have on that item.
+Note that accessing an item from the Recent Items list will take into account the privileges you have on that item.
 For example, if you have previously accessed a document, which is now displayed in your list, but the privileges you had on this document have since been removed, trying to access the document from the Recent Items list will direct you to the page indicating that you do not have the privileges to access this document.

 This list is very useful to ease navigation for users that are working frequently in the system.